If you’re hoping to make a new career out of writing, the different pay structures can be baffling, and you might wonder, “How do authors get paid?”.

 If you enjoyed this article, check out these additional articles for more author tips!

 Leverage what you now know about how authors get paid!

-The best advice we can give to you is to always read the terms and conditions of your contract, so you know what you’ve agreed to before you sign up with a publisher.
+The best advice we can give you is to always read your contract’s terms and conditions to know what you’ve agreed to before signing up with a publisher.